 It is written in the Zohar that regardless of our individual negative actions or character traits, every person in this world is full of Light.

 Therefore, the more people are gathered together for the sake of transformation and good, the greater the Creator’s Light shines in the world.

-This is in fact why we have international events during the major kabbalistic holidays, where we can gather together from all corners of the world as a global diverse spiritual community.
+This is, in fact, why we have international events during the major kabbalistic holidays, where we can gather together virtually from all corners of the world as a global diverse spiritual community.
 It is why we created Centres and study groups in various locations, so that we may not only learn, but also practice what we learn together.
 It is such an important spiritual understanding.

 Being this is the last of these negative weeks, it is a wonderful time seek this way to reveal the Light: Where we tend to want to go inside our shells, hide from the world, or just crawl into bed and say, “Leave me alone!” instead we can learn from this week’s portion.
 For as long as we are together, we have the power to bring Light to any darkness, and transform the negative into positive.

-For the next seven days let’s stand together for the good.
-Let us come out of isolation, get out of our comfort zones, and by doing so meet new people, beautiful sparks of Light with whom we may not have otherwise connected.
-Let us ask the person who eats lunch by themselves to eat lunch with us.
-Let’s look for the people in our lives who we know are lonely or suffering, and try to invite them into our own activities.
-I guess what I’m trying to say is… Let’s just be with each other.
+For the next seven days, let’s stand together for the good.
+Let us get out of our comfort zones, and by doing so connect with new people, beautiful sparks of Light with whom we may not have otherwise connected.
+Let’s look for ways to reach out to the people in our lives who we know are lonely or suffering.